 There are many photographers who can barely get by every month while others earn a very decent living.
 Just like your pricing, the amount of money you’ll eventually make will depend on your level of expertise and niche.

-You can read this great in-depth article about the general incomes for beginners, students, wedding and pro photographers to get an idea of how much you could make.
+You can read this great in-depth article about the general incomes for beginners, students, wedding and pro photographers to get an idea of how much you could make, or use our handy photography pricing calculator.

 Of course, the way you present, market and sell yourself also plays a big role in how much you’ll earn.
 So follow the advice in this guide to learn how to become a photographer that does make a lot of money.